-Figure 2 shows typical basic system configurations with the ADSP-2186L, two serial devices, a byte-wide EPROM and optional external program and data overlay memories (mode selectable).
+Figure 2 shows a typical basic system configuration with the ADSP-2183, two serial devices, a byte-wide EPROM and optional external program and data overlay memories.
 Programmable wait state generation allows the processor to connect easily to slow peripheral devices.
-The ADSP-2186L also provides four external interrupts and two serial ports or six external interrupts and one serial port.
-Host Memory Mode allows access to the full external data bus, but limits addressing to a single address bit (A0).
-Additional system peripherals can be added in this mode through the use of external hardware to generate and latch address signals.
+The ADSP-2183 also provides four external interrupts and two serial ports or six external interrupts and one serial port.

 Figure 2.
-Basic System Configuration
+ADSP-2183 Basic System Configuration